eanderson-ei/dwr-sidewinder/README.md

 ### Set up database

+> SAVE ALL VIEWS TO `sql/` BEFORE BLOWING AWAY DATABASE!

 Create a database in Postgres (start with a local database for testing)

 Enable PostGIS (`CREATE EXTENSION postgis`; in Query Tool on database)